Reindeer Games

-Reindeer Games (also released under the title Deception) is a 2000 American action thriller film directed by John Frankenheimer, in what would be his final feature before his death in 2002.
-The film stars Ben Affleck, Charlize Theron, Gary Sinise, Dennis Farina, James Frain, Donal Logue, Danny Trejo, and Clarence Williams III.
-The plot centers on Rudy Duncan, an ex-convict who assumes his deceased cellmate's identity and becomes entangled in a heist targeting a casino in Michigan's Upper Peninsula.
+Reindeer Games (also released under the title Deception) is a 2000 American action thriller film directed by John Frankenheimer, written by Ehren Kruger, and starring Ben Affleck, Gary Sinise and Charlize Theron.
+The plot centers on an ex-convict (Affleck) who assumes his deceased cellmate's identity and becomes entangled in a heist targeting a casino in Michigan's Upper Peninsula.

 Produced by Dimension Films and released theatrically by Miramax Films on February 25, 2000, the film received negative reviews from critics and emerged as a box-office bomb, grossing $32.2 million worldwide against a $42 million budget.
+This was Frankenheimer's final feature before his death in 2002.

 Plot

 In a prison near Iron Mountain, Michigan, cellmates Nick Cassidy and Rudy Duncan are two days from release.
 Nick has been exchanging letters with a young woman named Ashley Mercer, although they have never met.
 He plans to meet Ashley after being released, while Rudy wants to join his family in Sidnaw for Christmas.
 A fight then breaks out in the prison, and Nick is killed while protecting Rudy.
 Upon release, Rudy poses as Nick and meets Ashley.
 They go to a diner, then have sex in a cabin.

 The two are then kidnapped by Gabriel, Ashley's gang leader brother.
 He tells Rudy that the gang, composed of Pug, Merlin, and Jumpy, are planning to rob a casino where Nick used to work before going to prison.
 Rudy protests that he is not Nick, but Ashley reveals that she wrote to him knowing Gabriel would use him for the robbery.
 Realizing that he will likely be killed if they learn that he knows nothing about the casino, Rudy resumes the ruse.

 Rudy devises a robbery plan based on Nick's prison cell stories, and tells Gabriel the biggest loot is in the "PowWow safe" in manager Jack Bangs's office.
 Gabriel wants Rudy to draw a map of the casino, but Rudy claims that the casino has been remodeled.
 At the casino Rudy, dressed as a cowboy, snoops around to see any changes, and is almost caught by Jack Bangs but escapes by switching clothes with a college student.

 Merlin discovers that the casino was never remodeled and has been the same since it opened.
 Rudy runs with Ashley to a frozen lake pursued by Gabriel and his thugs shooting at them.
 Ashley falls through the ice and Rudy jumps in to rescue her.
 The thugs pull them out and are seen by an ice fisherman, whom Gabriel kills.